We provide a loving home for 60 children between the ages of 2-18

 Whilst they are with us, the children’s development is assessed, and they participate in programmes aimed at strengthening capacity and skills to cope more effectively with life with life within their family and community.

-The main beneficiaries are the children and youth, however because of the nature of the work families both immediate and extended benefit from the service which in turn has a positive influence on the communities that these families live in.
+Although the main beneficiaries are the children and youth we serve, owing to the nature of the work families also benefit, which in turn has a positive influence on the communities in which these families live.

 - The average age of drug dependency in South Africa is 12 years old and dropping.

 - People who start drinking before the age of 15 are four times more likely to become alcoholics.